SalomePlatform/yacs/doc/scratch.rst

   **Fill in block node content**

 Input Panel with catalogs' content is displayed on the right side of the applications' desktop.
-Choose **Add** method from **AddComponent** component and press "Apply" button.
+Choose **Add** service from **AddComponent** component and drag and drop it onto the bloc node.